How to Implement Two-Factor Authentication (2FA) with Spring Security

 image

-This time, since 2FA is enabled, you will be prompted to enter the code.
+This time, since 2FA is enabled, you are prompted to enter a code.

 image